-For five consecutive years, Travel + Leisure has crowned PDX the best in the nation.
+For six consecutive years, Travel + Leisure has crowned PDX the best in the nation.
 But in my book, it’s been the best since I started frequenting it nearly a decade ago.

 Why?
 It goes beyond the basics in a decidedly Oregonian fashion.
 Rather than functioning simply as a stopover, PDX is truly a destination unto itself.

 Sure, mishaps remain an inevitable reality of my flying experience.
 But I can rest easy knowing that when my novel disappears or the hot sauce I promised to bring my mom vanishes, PDX has me covered.
 From a craft distillery to a vinyl record label to a mini art-house cinema, here’s why you’ll want to arrive a few hours early for your next flight.

 Price gouging isn’t a thing at PDX.
 Unlike ordinary airports, all the tasty fare at the Portland International Airport is sold at vetted, street prices.
 And in true Oregon fashion — it all comes without sales tax.